complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/filtering.md

 ## Configuring Network Filtering on a Stage

-To configure network filtering within a stage, open the stage from the timeline view, and expand the section called "Network Filtering".
+To configure network filtering within a stage, open the stage from the timeline view, and toggle the switch to enable "Network Filtering".
 From here, you have the ability to create one or more **rules** (of type alter or edge), as well as to set the **join operator** by determining if "all rules", or "any rule" must match.

 {% include nc-image src="./assets/img/key-concepts/network-filtering/filtering-panel.png" caption="The network filtering section of an ordinal bin stage" %}